Fire! Fire!

 10. Right now, open every closet and drawer, and walk around your own house and video its contents.
 Then send the video to the cloud or keep a thumb drive of it outside your house.

-Days later, my thoughts for the individuals and families with lost homes are “Lean into whatever support is available.
+Days later, my thoughts for the individuals and families with lost homes were “Lean into whatever support is available.
 You are in shock.
 Let others help.
 It’s going to be ok, but it doesn’t feel like that right now.

 There would have been no rescue here!”
 The Ann Arbor fire marshal held my arm as fiercely as my gaze…….
 I tore my eyes away from his and tried again to look at the house, still reeking of wet char, a crazy perimeter of crime tape separating the ugly remains of our home from the brilliant June morning.